 Filling out a form to receive compensation for missing a connecting flight is an important step in the procedure.
 To successfully receive compensation, you need to know how to fill out the form correctly.
 Read on for the main steps of the claim process:

 - Fill in the form: At this point, you need to be very specific while filling out the form; include all the required documents and details (flight date, number, the problem you had).
+Make sure to collect and submit all relevant documentation, such as boarding passes, tickets, airline confirmation, and proof of delay, to support your claim.

 - Let our professionals assist you: Right after you submit your request, our team of experts will take on your issue.
 We have vast experience in cases related to flight disruptions.
 Besides, we know the European Union law thoroughly and will be glad to handle your case and ensure you get your compensation.
 What’s important, you will only be charged in case we win the case.